Saidou25/Healing/README.md

 Deleting profile is also selected from this page by clicking 'delete'.
 A modal confirmation window appears, if 'confirm' is selected all data except the patient reviews are deleted from database, then logg out and back to the 'landing page'.

+Note: For demo purposes appointment can be booked for the current day and time so it can show in history.
+Also only one appointment can be booked for a single day as long as there will be only one therapist in the 'real' team.

 ## Table of Contents

 - [Technologies](#technologies)